List of Mundo Mo'y Akin characters: Giselle Atienza-Carbonel / Rodora Santos

-Portrayed by Angelika dela Cruz, Giselle is Ziggy Carbonel's wife, step-mother to Darlene and the mother of Marilyn.
+Portrayed by Angelika dela Cruz, Giselle is Ziggy Carbonel's wife, adopted mother to Darlene and the mother of Marilyn.
 With a beautiful face, an impeccable figure, plus a handsome and wealthy husband, Giselle holds the world in her hands.
 But behind her beautiful appearance and perfect life is a secret past.
 In reality, she is Rodora Santos, a dark-skinned and ugly woman who underwent plastic surgery.
 Worse, to make her deception more realistic, she switches her ugly baby with Perlita's beautiful child.
 Giselle, however, still dreads the moment when she will have to tell Ziggy the truth.
 Fears of abandonment push her, however, to keep the secret hidden.

 However, her dark secret is exposed by Perlita as well as her scheme.
 Causing Ziggy to get angry and dismayed from her actions and leaves.
 But he accepts Marilyn as their daughter after her face is disfigured by Darlene in a car accident.
 Giselle also apologizes to her husband for her actions as they reconcile for their daughter.

 In an interview, Dela Cruz said that at first, she had qualms accepting the role because "she finds it a bit weird and unrealistic for her age to play a mother to a teenage girl."
 After several discussions with the production people regarding the concept, story line and her character, Dela Cruz finally accepted the role.